 How do you price homes?
 The subject is involved, and yet, while there are many different approaches to pricing such as the wildly inaccurate automated valuation models (AVMs) like the Zestimate, most brokers use the price per square foot (PPSF) approach to generate valuations.
-Getting familiar with the PPSF method yourself is a requirement for sellers who want to achieve the highest net proceeds since most brokers and agents have a misaligned financial incentive to send you off in the wrong direction-- it pays off if you have your own map.
+Getting familiar with the PPSF method yourself is a requirement for sellers who want to achieve the highest net proceeds since most brokers and agents have a misaligned financial incentive to send you off in wrong directions.

 To get a PPSF for any given home, you divide the price by the size of the home, as measured in square feet.
 This simple division turns the livable space of a home into a metric that can be used to compare similar homes of slightly different sizes in a standardized way.
-We’ll provide an overview of how to use the technique below, but please recognize that home pricing is the subject of many books and research, so consider this a high-level overview.
-However, it should be enough information to get you into the pricing game so you can start working with real data instead of speculations.
+We’ll provide an overview of how to use the technique below, but please recognize that home pricing is the subject of many books and research and what follows is a good start on a first approximation.
+However, anyone can use the PPSF method to start working with real pricing data instead of speculation, anecdote, or opinion.

 First off, what constitutes similar homes?
 One general rule of thumb is to limit your comparisons to homes that have a similar number of beds and bathrooms, lot sizes, and square footage that is within 10-15% of the subject home.
 Sometimes the construction date can be considered as well.
 For single family homes, you will want to stick to nearby homes in the same neighborhood or area because the adage “location is everything” is true.
 If you are comparing condos, the most accurate comparisons are within the same building before making comparisons to other nearby buildings.
 Sometimes it can be hard to find enough similar homes that have been sold recently in the last 3 to 6 months.
 If you can’t find enough comparable recent home sales, you can expand past the last six months, however, be careful to adjust for any changes in market conditions over those time periods.